pragateeshD/pragateeshD.github.io/README.md

-This port folio consists of About and product and contact page
+This portfolio consists of About and product and contact page